 Former Treasury Secretary Larry Summers responding to the tax bill and the impact that it could have on health care coverage.

-And a new op-ed out overnight, it's called Yes, the Senate GOP tax plan would cause thousands to die.
+And a new op-ed out overnight, it's called, Yes, the Senate GOP Tax Plan Would Cause Thousands to Die.

 Well, do you want to explain your latest op-ed?

-Look, I think this bill's very dangerous.
+Look, I think this bill is very dangerous.

 When people lose health insurance, they're less likely to get preventive care, they're more likely to defer health care they need, and ultimately they're more likely to die.

-Doom and gloom, Republicans, conservatives, liberals, and democrats, libertarians, you're all going to die.
+Doom and gloom, Republicans, conservatives, liberals and Democrats, libertarians, you're all going to die.

 Your children are going to die.